Find Affordable College Courses

 Chestnut Hill, MA

-Boston College did quite well in this year’s ranking of the best places for computer science students to get a bachelor’s degree.
-It came in at #6 on the list.
+Boston College ranked #6 on this year’s Best Computer Science Bachelor’s Degree Schools in Massachusetts list.
 Boston College is a fairly large private not-for-profit school located in the city of Chestnut Hill.

 Full Computer Science at Boston College Report